montali/vrije-ai/Evolutionary Computing/Video lectures/F - What is an evolutionary algorithm.md

 **Variation operators must match the given representation.**

 The **mutation operators** are unary, and the goal is creating **small, random variations**.
-The randomness is important, as often the heuristic mutation operators don't work that well.
+The randomness is important as, often, the heuristic mutation operators don't work that well.

 The role of **recombination** is **merging information**, as to merge parents into offspring.
 The majority of the offspring may be worse, or the same, but it may happen that by combining elements of genotypes we obtain good traits.
 The worsening of the offspring is not bad: we still have selection to care about that.